aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabels/_index.md

 ```

-the distance of labels from the axis.
+Gets the distance of labels from the axis.
 The default distance is 100 percent, which represents the default spacing between the axis labels and the axis line.
 The value can be an integer percentage from 0 through 1000, relative to the axis label\\u9225\\u6a9a font size.

 **Returns:**
 int